zazapeta/zazapeta/blog-gatsby-src/content/posts/2018-08-27--how-to-make-a-good-contact-mail/index.md

 ---
-title: How to make a good contact mail
+title: 8 rules to mail them all
-subTitle: The art of mail.
+subTitle: Or the art to send a mail to your futur employer.
 category: "career"
 cover: mail.jpeg
 ---